jorge07/hollywood/docs/concepts/container/container-types.md

 ```

+# ListenerType

-- ListenerType: Allows you to listen for one or more events send into a defined EventBus.
+Allows you to listen for one or more events send into a defined EventBus.

 ```typescript
 const services = new Map([